acaldwell710/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 1. What does DOM stand for and what is it?

+--DOM stands for Document Object Model and it is a representation of the "document" that is being written.

 ### Exercises

 1. Write a JavaScript statement that finds the element with the ID, `next`, and saves it to a variable called `nextButton`: